 Is Bali Safe From Natural Disasters?

-Natural disasters aren’t a regular occurrence in Bali but are a risk and happily one that your travel insurance should cover as long as you are careful when visiting Bali.
+Natural disasters aren’t a regular occurrence on Bali but they are a risk and happily one that your travel insurance should cover as long as you aren’t foolhardy when you visit Bali.

 Volcanoes

-Bali is in the “Ring of Fire,” meaning it’s near geographic fault lines and home to three active volcanoes.
+Bali is in the “Ring of Fire,” which means that it’s near geographic fault lines and it’s home to three active volcanoes.

-It’s been a long time since an active volcano presented any major health risks to people in Bali as long as they obey the authorities’ instructions when there are warnings of an eruption.
+It’s been a long time since an active volcano presented any major health risks to people in Bali as long as they obey the instructions of authorities when there are warnings of an eruption.
 But that doesn’t mean these volcanoes are 100% safe, either.

 Volcanic eruptions are quite common in Bali.
-The authorities have learned their lessons from the many natural disasters of the past and have early warning systems to keep people safe now.
+The authorities have learned their lessons from the many natural disasters of the past and have early warning systems in place to keep people safe now.

 You should know that an eruption can sometimes disrupt air travel.
 This is because the smoke can make it hard or even impossible for normal air traffic to operate.
-Airlines should act on safety concerns rather than take risks with their passengers.
+We think it’s better for airlines to act on safety concerns than to take any risks with their passengers, mind you.

 Earthquakes And Tsunamis